 Hopefully, this format helps you to find the joy of discovery.
 That forms the heart of Heaven & Earth because I am convinced most people learn through discussion, especially if the person they speak with has expertise in the topic at hand.

 Another major feature of this podcast are topical series.
 These series will focus deeply on one topic and last for about ten episodes.
-The first season will be on Christology.
-The second season (Fall 2020) likely will cover the Book of Revelation.
+The first season will be on Christology (Fall 2020).
+The second season (Spring 2021) likely will cover the Book of Revelation.
 These will not be conversations but monologues and meditations on important topics.

 I am releasing unedited versions of conversations on my YouTube channel (subscribe!) as well as the seasons on that platform too.
 The audio version will come out with minor editing (I stress minor), and I will release it across regular podcasting applications.
 I plan to focus on Apple Podcasts and Spotify.